-This is a ten-week, one-credit course on Quantum Computing.
-The goal is to present an introduction to both the theoretical and experimental physics aspects of quantum computing.
-In a course such as this, there isn't time to go into details, rather the purpose is to get you to the point where you will be able to explore in greater detail on your own.
-In order to facilitate this, we will provide suggested reading material.
-We will also encourage discussions both during and outside of class.
+This is a ten-week, one-credit course that will provide an introduction to the theoretical and experimental aspects of quantum computing.
+There won't be time in ten lectures to go into great detail, rather the intent will be to get you to the point where you will be able to explore further on your own.
+In order to facilitate this, we will provide suggested reading material and we will also encourage discussions both during and outside of class.

-There will be a set of ten lectures given by Prof. Mark Hillery and prof. Janos Berguo from the Physics Department of Hunter College / CUNY and by Prof. Michael Gershenson and Prof. Steve Schnetzer from the Rutgers Physics & Astronomy Department.
-The lectures will be on Thursday evenings from 6:40 pm to 8:00 pm in Hill Center Room 009.
-The first lecture will be on February 4 with one lecture each of the following weeks except for the week of spring break, March 17.
+There will be a set of ten lectures given by Prof. Mark Hillery and Prof. Janos Bergou from the Physics Department of Hunter College / CUNY and by Prof. Michael Gershenson and Prof. Steve Schnetzer from the Rutgers Physics & Astronomy Department.
+The lectures will be on Thursday evenings from 6:40 pm to 8:00 pm in ARC Room 105.
+The first lecture will be on January 18.
 We will post lecture notes here and on the Sakai web site after each lecture.
 These notes will consist of summaries of the main points of the lecture.
 They aren't meant to be self contained and you'll probably find them difficult to understand if you don't attend the lecture to see them in context.
-The following is an outline of the lecture schedule

 Although there isn't an assigned textbook, the lectures by Prof. Hillery will cover material in the book Introduction to the Theory of Quantum Information Processing by Bergou and Hillery.
 Relevant sections of this book will be posted on this website but you are encouraged to purchase the book if you want to see the background and more details related to the lectures.